In voting to impeach, SC’s Rice acknowledges political risk

 “For him to sit there and watch TV, and watch these policemen being beaten up, and the Capitol being stormed, and not to be very aggressive about … getting out there and trying to speak to these people himself, is just beyond my imagination.”

-Just hours earlier that day, Trump had called, at a rally in Washington, for the same supporters to “flight like hell” against certification of Democrat Joe Biden’s presidential victory.
+Just hours earlier that day, Trump had called, at a rally in Washington, for the same supporters to “fight like hell” against certification of Democrat Joe Biden’s presidential victory.

 On Wednesday, Rice joined with Democrats to support impeachment, which passed the U.S. House.